how can i do seo on my website 2018

 A lot of the time, these people are actually trying to sell you SEM, not SEO.
 They want to run ads for you (and take a healthy cut off the top).

-The best person to do SEO, is your website developer.
-The problem is, today it's pretty easy to build a quick, cheap website using one of the many website builders out there.
-Too often, these sites aren't planned with SEO in mind and people think they can just whip up a site and throw together some ads and voila!
+The best person to do SEO is your website developer.
+The problem is, it’s now easy to build a quick, cheap website using one of the many DIY platforms out there.
+Too often, these sites aren’t planned with SEO in mind and people think they can just whip up a site, throw together some ads and voila!
 Instant riches!

 Unfortunately, not.
 In the words of Steve Jobs: